rossetti/KSLBook/docs/02-Chapter2.md

 By controlling randomness, we can better understand if changes in simulation responses are due to factors of interest or due to underlying statistical variation caused by sampling.
 Do you think that it is better to compare two systems using the same inputs or different inputs?
 Suppose we have a work process that we have redesigned.
 We have the old process and the new process.
 Would it be better to test the difference in the process by using two different workers or the same worker?
 Most people agree that using the same worker is better.
 This same logic applies to randomness.
 Since we can control which pseudo-random numbers we use, it is better to test the difference between two model alternatives by using the same pseudo-random numbers.
 We use seeds and streams to do this.

 3. **What are seeds and streams?**
-A random number stream is a sub-sequence of pseudo-random numbers that start at particular place with a larger sequence of pseudo-random numbers.
+A random number stream is a sub-sequence of pseudo-random numbers that start at particular place within a larger sequence of pseudo-random numbers.
 The starting point of a sequence of pseudo-random numbers is called the seed.
 A seed allows us to pick a particular stream.
 Having multiple streams is useful to assign different streams to different sources of randomness within a model.
 This facilitates the control of the use of pseudo-random numbers when performing experiments.

 4. **How come my simulation results are always the same?**
 Random number generators in computer simulation languages come with a default set of streams that divide the “circle” up into independent sets of random numbers.
 The streams are only independent if you do not use up all the random numbers within the subsequence.
 These streams allow the randomness associated with a simulation to be controlled.
 During the simulation, you can associate a specific stream with specific random processes in the model.
 This has the advantage of allowing you to check if the random numbers are causing significant differences in the outputs.
 In addition, this allows the random numbers used across alternative simulations to be better synchronized.